reab5555/Entity-Reputation-Profiler/README.md

 <p align="center">
   <img src="assets/israel_twitter_fetch - Shame vs Pride.png" alt="Alt text for image1" width="800"/>
 </p>

-The graph is a time series plot of two emotional sentiments, shame and pride, against a timeline that includes key events.

-Observations from the graph:

 * Peaks in the sentiment of shame toward 'Israel' are visible at several points, particularly spiking around the "Israeli Invasion of Gaza".
 This suggests that this event elicited a strong feeling of shame toward 'Israel' among the discourse captured in the data.
 * The sentiment of pride shows less fluctuation and remains lower in comparison to shame, as indicated by its lower mean value.
 * The "Airstrikes on Gaza" event shows a notable peak in shame with a corresponding increase in pride, but unmatched against shame.

 <p align="center">
   <img src="assets/israel_twitter_fetch - Retweets.png" alt="Alt text for image1" width="800"/>
 </p>

-The graph displays a time series of retweet counts, presumably from Twitter, over a period with specific events marked along the timeline.
-The blue line represents the number of retweets over time, with spikes indicating increased activity.

-Observations from the graph:

 * There are noticeable spikes in retweet activity corresponding with the "Airstrikes on Gaza" and the "Israeli Invasion of Gaza" events.
 This suggests these events generated a significant amount of attention and were widely discussed or shared on the platform.
 * The "Prisoners Exchange" event also aligns with a spike in retweet numbers, suggesting heightened public interest or approval, which prompted users to share the content more broadly.
 Overall, retweet activity fluctuates, with the most pronounced peaks corresponding to events that are likely of high public interest or concern, as indicated by the higher volume of retweets.
 The graph is useful for understanding the relative scale of public engagement and the spread of information on social media in relation to specific events.

 <p align="center">
   <img src="assets/israel_twitter_fetch_clustered - criticism keywords - by date - nouns.png" alt="Alt text for image1" width="800"/>
 </p>
 <p align="center">
   <img src="assets/israel_twitter_fetch_clustered - criticism keywords - negative - adjectives_verbs.png" alt="Alt text for image1" width="800"/>
 </p>

-The graphs provided display timelines with cluster names categorized under criticism, represented in two separate graphs, one for nouns and the other for adjectives and verbs in relation or toward 'Israel'.
-Each graph plots the occurrences of these words over a timeline, with specific dates marked along the bottom axis.
-The first image focuses on nouns such as "apartheid", "genocide", "terrorism", "occupation", and "refugee" for example.
-The occurrences of these words are indicated by the horizontal lines and the box plots suggest the duration of the discussion about these terms.
-The second image presents adjectives and verbs, including "killing", "illegal", "criticizing", and "propaganda" for example. the black plots denote outliers.

-Both graphs highlight the "7th of October" with a red vertical line, which signify a significant date in relation to the usage of these keywords.

-These graphs could be used to analyze patterns of discourse, identify the prevalence of certain criticism topics over time, and observe how specific events might influence the language used in public discussions or social media.
-The distribution of terms across the dates could provide insights into the focus and intensity of criticism related to the events mentioned.

 <p align="center">
   <img src="assets/israel_twitter_fetch_clustered - praising keywords - sympathy - nouns.png" alt="Alt text for image1" width="800"/>
 </p>

 In this bars plots we can see different nouns in relation to 'Israel', and the level of sympathy toward each cluster name. here we can see that the cluster name 'hostage' have the highest sympathy level, in other words, the tweets that contain the word 'hostage' in relation to 'Israel' have the highest level of sympathy.

 <p align="center">
   <img src="assets/israel_twitter_fetch - Positive by Language.png" alt="Alt text for image1" width="800"/>
 </p>